 The Swoope Carillon in Barker Tower is one of 163 traditional carillons in the United States.
-A gift of Mr. Henry B. Swoope, the original 43 bronze bells were cast in 1926 by the English firm of Gillett and Johnston of Croydon.
-The bells contain bits of historic metal collected worldwide by alumni and friends of the school, including copper coins, metal from Old Ironsides, pieces of artillery shells gathered from the fields of France in World War I, a shaving from the Liberty Bell, and bits from Admiral Nelson's flagship at Trafalgar, HMS Victory
+A gift of Henry B. Swoope (1900) and his family, the original 43 bronze bells were cast in 1926 by the English firm of Gillett and Johnston of Croydon.
+The bells contain bits of historic metal collected worldwide by alumni and friends of the school, including copper coins, metal from Old Ironsides, pieces of artillery shells gathered from the fields of France in World War I, a shaving from the Liberty Bell, and bits from Admiral Nelson's flagship at Trafalgar, HMS Victory.

-For further information regarding featured carillonneurs, please contact Jim Brinson at 717-328-6334, or check the calendar
+For further information regarding the carillon and the weekly recitals, please contact Jim Brinson at 717-328-6334 or firstname.lastname@example.org.